-Peter's letter is mainly addressed to Jewish Christians, who were residing, as aliens in foreign parts, and scattered throughout Gentile territories.
+Peter's letter is mainly addressed to Jewish Christians, who were residing as aliens in foreign parts, and scattered throughout Gentile territories.
 No doubt, many had fled from the severe persecution that took place in those early days of the Church.
-The tone of his letter demonstrates the genuine love Peter felt for these believers and he encourages them to develop the same, sincere love for one another, that he has towards them.
+The tone of this letter demonstrates the genuine love Peter felt for these believers and he encourages them to develop the same, sincere love for one another that he has towards them.

 The fruit of his ministry was being displayed in the lives of many of these saints.
 Peter knew that they were chosen, according to the foreknowledge of God the Father, through the sanctifying work of the Spirit.
 His earnest desire was that they continue to obey the Lord Jesus, in thought, word, and deed, and be sprinkled with His cleansing blood.
 His prayer for his readers is that God's grace and peace would flood their hearts in the fullest measure.

-He urged them to fix their hope completely on the grace they received, when they first heard, and believe the glorious gospel of grace, and understood their salvation was through faith in Jesus Christ alone.
-He encouraged them to be obedient children to the truth of the gospel and not to be conformed to the former lusts of the flesh, in which they engaged, ignorantly, before their great salvation.
+He urged them to fix their hope completely on the grace they received when they first heard, believe the glorious gospel of grace, and understand their salvation was through faith in Jesus Christ alone.
+He encouraged them to be obedient children to the truth of the gospel and not to be conformed to the former lusts of the flesh, in which they engaged ignorantly before their great salvation.

 The love the Saviour had for this blustery fisherman was being translated into a godly love for those in Peter's own charge.
-Peter wanted them - and us, and ALL who believe the truth of the gospel, to keep our hearts pure and to obey Christ'a own command to love others as Christ loves us - to develop a sincere love of the brethren - to fervently love one another, from the inner depths of their heart, and not to love with a hypocritical heart or insincerity of spirit.
+Peter wanted them - and us, and ALL who believe the truth of the gospel, to keep our hearts pure and to obey Christ's own command to love others as Christ loves us, to develop a sincere love of the brethren, to fervently love one another from the inner depths of our hearts, and not to love with a hypocritical heart or insincerity of spirit.

 The love about which Peter was talking was not the brotherly love we have for people we like or the romantic love of the emotions.
 Peter was calling them, and us, to love others as Christ loved us - with a sacrificial love, that can only come from a heart that has been saved by grace through faith in Christ - a heart that is in fellowship with the Father, through a cleansed heart that is walking in spirit, and in obedience to the truth.